 By 2040, the Moon could host multiple international research stations, commercial mining operations, and even tourist facilities.
 What began as a race between superpowers has evolved into humanity's first true off-world civilization.

 The lessons learned and technologies developed on the Moon will enable our species to venture further into the solar system.
-Our lunar neighbor isn't just a destination—it's a gateway to the stars.
+Our lunar neighbour is not just a destination — it is a gateway to the stars.